Bonsai at 14

 January 24, 2026 By arne hendriks Off

 Bonsai are an ongoing fascination of The Incredible Shrinking Man.
 They both show the resilience and beauty of smallness and represent some of the paradoxical aspects of human/nature relationships.
 Bonsai are creatures that teach us ways forward while reminding us of the delicate relationship between control and care.
-The dependance of a small potted tree on its caretaker reflects the role some of us see for humanity of this planet while others feel they represent the impossibility and even hubris of imagining such responsibility.
-As a 14 year old teenager during a vacation in Denmark, long before any reflections on the essence of bonsai, The Incredible Shrinking Man encountered a small oak tree in jeopardy, its roots exposed by road work and asphalt ambitions too close to an elfin forest.
-Despite its diminuitive size it was clear this was already an old tree with a thick trunk that had weathered the harsh winds along the shores of Nord-West Jutland.
-What do you do with hurt plants?
-The Shrinking Man ended up taking it back home where it was nurtured back to health as a bonsai.
+To some the dependance of a small potted tree on its caretaker reflects the human role in relation with our planet while others feel bonsai represent the impossibility and even hubris of imagining such responsibility.
+As a 14 year old teenager during a vacation in Denmark, long before any reflections on the essence of bonsai, Shrinking Man encountered a small oak tree in jeopardy, its roots exposed by road work near an elfin forest.
+Despite its diminuitive size it was clear the tree was old with a thick trunk that had weathered the harsh winds along the shores of Nord-West Jutland.
+What to do?
+The Shrinking Man dug it out, put it in a bucket and took it home where it was nurtured back to health… as a bonsai.

 More bonsai-related stories.